Smoked Peaches (With Cinnamon and Brown Sugar Drizzle)

 Sharing is caring!

-Smoking peaches is a yummy and easy way to create a dessert for a cookout, weeknight dinner, or dinner party.
-They are a hit with adults and kids, so make sure you have some ice cream, cream, or fruit to serve with them.
+Smoking peaches is an easy way to create a dessert that works for any occasion—a cookout, weeknight dinner, or dinner party.
+They’re a hit with both adults and kids, and I love how simple it is: a little brown sugar, cinnamon, and smoke transform the fruit into something restaurant-worthy with minimal effort.

 No time to read the recipe?
 Pin it to read later ⤵️